MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 The garden echoed with her peg-leg thud and the sound of claws scraping stone.
 Kitty’s breath hitched only once before she leapt - form perfect and fierce - as she cleared the wall in a single bound.
 Behind Kitty, the creatures surged, halted, mouthing silently, hungrily.
 But they did not follow.

-Kitty landed hard, rolled, and rose with a grin that had teeth - she was not finished.
+Surprisingly, the wall was higher on the outside than it was on the gardenside.
+Kitty fell, landed hard, rolled, and rose with a grin that had teeth - she was not finished.
 Not yet.
-Before her stretched an immense stone wall, extending like a spine across the land - unyielding and directionless.
-One side harboured the path she had fallen onto; the other, a great canvas of flat, uncultivated fields bathed in pale moonlight.
+She was standing on a pth - on one side stretched the immense stone wall, extending like a spine across the land - unyielding; the other, a great canvas of flat, uncultivated fields bathed in pale moonlight.
 Not a tree nor shadow broke the view, only the long pull of horizon and silence.

-She jogged forward, each step deliberate, ear perked and tail low.
+Kitty jogged forward, each step deliberate, ear perked and tail low.
 Her lone eye swept the top of the wall and the fields beyond, wary of pursuers unseen but imagined - ghosts of a chase she couldn't quite remember.

 Time lost all certainty in the hush of this place.
 Whether moments passed or a forgotten hour, Kitty couldn’t say.
 But the road eventually led her to the edge of what seemed a village, though the word hardly suited the curious mishmash before her.